094459/newsletter-oss-projects/README.md

 **build-neptune-graphapp-cdk**

 [build-neptune-graphapp-cdk](https://aws-oss.beachgeek.co.uk/3z9) this repo provides a quick example on how to build a graph application with Amazon Neptune and AWS Amplify. (#200)

+**cloudwatch-to-opensearch**

+[cloudwatch-to-opensearch](https://aws-oss.beachgeek.co.uk/44v) provides sample code that shows you how to ingest Amazon CloudWatch logs into Amazon OpenSearch Serverless.
+While CloudWatch Logs excels at collecting and storing log data, OpenSearch Serverless provides more powerful search, analytics, and visualisation capabilities on that log data.
+This project implements a serverless pipeline to get the best of both services - using CloudWatch Logs for log aggregation, and OpenSearch Serverless for log analysis.(#204)

 **config-rds-ca-expiry**